What to Leave Out Of Resume

 - One for humans to read - possibly with a creative layout, enhanced typography and summarized information.
 Carry this one to the job interview.

 Check the spelling and grammar.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your job application or resume, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your job application or resume, send it to a professional for assistance.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.